mrmans0n/sublime-text-3-config/README.md

 You may need to [manually install Package Control](https://sublime.wbond.net/installation).

+## Adding alias

+For being able to use `subl` in the terminal, you should execute this.

+`sudo ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/bin/subl`

 ## Keeping it up to date

 You should add then this line to your .bash_profile, .zshrc or any other similar script.